-Due to the close proximity of classes, the children in The Owlets, Reception and year 1 enjoy opportunities to develop play across the classes particularly in the outside space.
+Each term the children in The Owlets, Reception and year 1 enjoy opportunities to develop play across the classes particularly in the outside space and take part in a themed carousel afternoon where the children rotate around activities in mixed age groups.
+The activities are based around a theme past examples of which are: wellbeing, frogs and the beach

-In the Summer term before they join Reception, and for special events during the year, Owlets children and staff are invited to attend assemblies.
-The Reception children attend assembly with Key Stage One throughout the year and some whole school assemblies as appropriate.
+In the Summer term before they join Reception, and for special events and visitors during the year, Owlets children and staff are invited to attend assemblies.
+The Reception children attend weekly assembly throughout the year and some other whole school assemblies as appropriate.